habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 ### Reliability

+A virtual data center spins up virtual servers on top of physical servers in a physical data center.
+From the user's point of view it doesn't matter on which physical server a virtual server is running.
+All the user cares about is being able to connect to their virtual server.
+If a physical server fails, virtual servers can be quickly migrated to another virtual server.

 Since a virtual data center is software and software can be copied, it is very easy to take regular backups of certain servers or even the entire data center.

 ## Virtual data center components